 Dire’s sons, Henry and Michael, enlarged the place to accommodate the crowds of people who come for the homemade pizzas, amazing appetizers, salads, prime rib, spaghetti dinners, and desserts.
 Add winery drinks, local craft beers, old school charm, and music.
 You’ll find old menus on the wall and classic signage mixed in among flat screens.
 Reasonable prices, generous portions, and being legendary make this THE neighborhood favorite.
 Grandsons Dick and Michael continue to run this classic eatery.

 Located across the street from the Bonnie Brae Tavern is this super ice cream parlor where the owners (Bob, Ken, Cindy, and Judy) invite you to tour their high-quality ice cream making process that is said to produce the best ice cream in Denver.
 The many old-fashioned and new flavors are ultra-delicious, numerous, and come in huge scoops in all types of cones.
 The atmosphere is retro with pin-striped décor, teenage counter jockeys, and patio seating that adds vintage charm.
 In the summer, lines wait outside going down the block!

 Bonnie Brae Conoco

-Gene Wilson has owned this Conoco store for 31 years, and it has been in his family since 1942.
+Gene Wilson has owned this Conoco store for over 35 years, and it has been in his family since 1942.
 What could be a more dependable place to get your oil changed, tires rotated or any other maintenance on your vehicle?

 Held in late summer at Bonnie Brae Park, this is a great opportunity to visit with long-time neighbors or meet new ones.
 It is also the venue for the zoning committee to review any pending zoning requests and to hold the all-neighbor meeting that includes elections for the Neighborhood Association Board, which meets four times a year, puts out a quarterly newsletter, and is in charge of this picnic.